Individual authors’ views do not necessarily reflect all the views of Dynamite Publishing. Opinions expressed are solely those of each author.

 It is the mandate of the whole Church to go into the whole world and to preach the Gospel to every living creature (Mark 16:15; Matthew 28:19-20).

-It is a cultic tactic to emphasize miracles and/or experiences over doctrine because it diminishes the authority of Scripture.
-Cultists work hard at reducing Biblical authority in order to reject contrary passages (such as about Jesus’ deity or full humanity).
+It is a cultic tactic to emphasize miracles and/or experiences at the expense of doctrine because it diminishes the authority of Scripture.
+Cultists work hard at reducing Biblical authority in order to reject contrary passages and to elevate their own supposed divinity (such as about Jesus’ deity or full humanity).

-There is no pre-tribulation “secret rapture” because it is a man-made scenario.
-Look at the Bible closely, and the Bible says that the dead in Christ must rise “first” (before those who are alive; scripture says “first, then”) and this will happen “at” the seventh or “last trump”, not seven years prior to the seventh or last trump (see 1 Thessalonians 4:16; 1 Corinthians 15:52).
-Christ coming for his church is a loud event not a secret disappearance as portrayed in the fiction series Left Behind (1 Thessalonians 4:16).
+There is no pre-tribulation “secret rapture” because it is a man-made, escapist scenario.
+Look at the Bible closely, and the Bible says that the dead in Christ must rise “first” (before those who are alive; Scripture says “first, then”) and this will happen “at” the seventh or “last trump”, not seven years prior to the seventh or last trump (see 1 Thessalonians 4:16; 1 Corinthians 15:52).
+Christ coming for his church is a loud event, not a secret disappearance as portrayed in the fiction series Left Behind (1 Thessalonians 4:16).
 The resurrection and “rapture” (the catching up) is at the last day – not seven years prior to the last day (John 11:24).
-The Left Behind series is fiction (Hollywood).
-Believers will not experience God’s wrath, but will experience persecution as they always have (please look up tribulation in the Greek which is an entirely different word than wrath).
-Furthermore, where in the New Testament are the words “secret rapture” or “seven year tribulation”?.
+The Left Behind series is fiction (from Hollywood).
+Believers will not experience God’s wrath, but will experience persecution as they always have (please look up “tribulation” in Greek which is an entirely different word than “wrath”).
+Furthermore, where in the New Testament are the words “secret rapture” or “seven year tribulation”?
 Corrie Ten Boom wrote a letter in the 1970’s saying that the false teachers promote the erroneous “secret pre-trib rapture”.

-We believe in naming names and silencing false teachers (2 Tim.
-2:16,17; Titus 1:9-11) because the apostle Paul did this and it is a command.
-The word silence in Greek means to muzzle an animal.
-Exposing what a false teacher teaches is not slander because slander is speaking falsehood (lies).
-The false teachers are the ones who usually slander.
-False teachers should not be given teaching authority.
+We believe in “naming names” of the “wolves in sheeps’ clothing”, silencing false teachers and cultists who seek to control and dominate others by way of oppressive thought-control tactics.
+Mind control and psychological domination over other humans is the opposite of Christ’s “law of love” (2 Tim.
+2:16,17; Titus 1:9-11).
+The word “silence” in Greek means to muzzle an animal.
+Exposing – via fair use commentary – what a cultist actually teaches is not slander because slander is speaking falsehood (lies).
+The false teachers are the ones who truly slander and then accuse those who expose them (with the truth) of slander.
+False teachers should not be given teaching authority, non-profit tax-exempt status nor do they exist for the public good.

 We are physical, social, psychological, and spiritual beings, and the ultimate goal of Christian counseling is to help others move to personal wholeness, interpersonal competence, mental stability, and spiritual maturity.